graphology/graphology/README.md

 However, provided nodes and edges should be mutable and shouldn't be overloaded by the internal of the object.

 This said, the nodes and edges arrays shouldn't be mutated by the user.

+### About ES6 iterables

+The library should, as much as possible, implement ES6 iterables that can be used through `for ... of`.

 ### Indexes